3mdeb/verified-boot/verified_boot_app_spec.md

 rules:

 * No key is trusted without explicit user action.
-The rule applies only to the bootloader executed directly by the application.
-If the bootloader introduces another key into the trust chain, it is out of scope of the application.
+The rule applies only to the bootloader executed directly by the application or the firmware.
-* Bootloaders are not executed unless validated against an enrolled key and authorized by the user.
+* Bootloaders are not executed unless validated against an enrolled key or hash and authorized by the user.
 * The application is only responsible for continuing the chain of trust by verifying the bootloader directly executed by the application.
 Further chain of trust continuation is the bootloader's responsibility and is out of scope